 All of the components are made within the US and Europe so you can ensure you will receive a bottle of great quality.
 You can also use these bottle to grow with baby as the bottle nipples are interchangeable with the sippy cup teats.
 As baby grows and can hold the bottle, the silicone case makes it super easy for baby to grip onto the bottle.

 The downside to these bottles is that they are the most expensive of our picks.
 If you can try to invest in these as they will save you money in the long run as you won’t need to buy additional weaning cups, only teats and baby will transition easier.

 The best of both worlds which is a glass insert to hold the milk, placed into a plastic bottle.
 This means you avoid milk touching the plastic, and extra protecting of the unbreakable plastic.
 If you are clumsy but still want to use glass bottles, then check these out.
 However, be prepared to pay for the convenience.

 If you love the plastic version of the Closure to nature bottles check these out.
 They are fairly new to the market, but they are still great performing bottle by a quality brand.

 Modern glass baby bottle design has come a long way in the past few decades.
 Here are a few reasons why you should consider using a glass bottles over plastic.

 Chemical Free – Never mind BPA free, by using glass bottles you avoid all kinds of chemical toxins leeching into your baby’s milk by using glass.

-Better for Breast Milk – As breast milk is full of nutrient rich fat, vitamins and antibodies these are much more likely to be ‘bound’ to the side of plastic bottles.
+Better for Breast Milk –Breast milk is full of nutrient rich fat, vitamins and antibodies.
+These are much more likely to ‘bind’ to the side of plastic bottles.
 Glass has ‘anti binding properties, so you ensure more nutrients form you breast milk will reach baby.

 Reinforced – Glass bottles are now made from reinforced glass.
 Even if they do break they designed to disintegrate into rounded pebbles rather than sharp shards.